chester-lang/Chester/README.md

 # Chester Language - Trying to make a practical possibly unsound object-oriented functional dependently typed language with algebraic effects

+Please do formal verification and serious dependently type works on other languages.
+Type system of this language will be likely to have bad properties as compromises for other features.

 It might look like?

 ```chester